 St Nicholas is also home to a small rum distillery – pop into the shop and pick up a bottle before you leave.

 Did you know that there are more than 300 churches on this tiny island?
 The main religion that dominates Barbados is Christianity, and as a result, there are plenty of charming buildings to explore.

 St John’s Parish Church is one of my favourites to visit – not just because the building itself is quaint and beautiful, but the picturesque views are also worth the journey.

 Love this?
 Save and share on Pinterest

 Any more suggestions for the best things to do in Barbados?
-Drop them in the comments below, we’d love to hear them.
+Drop them in the comments below, I’d love to hear them.

 I went with my family to Barbados 48 years ago when I was 8 years old.
 I believe we went to Sam lord's castle.
 I can't remember if you have to pay to go in it.
 We also spent a day in st.lucia.